Interpretation and Application of 19 CFR Part 192

 Copy.
 "Copy" refers to a duplicate or photocopy of an original document.
 When there is any writing on the backside of an original document, a "complete copy" means that both sides of the document are copied.

-Export.
-"Export" refers to the transportation of merchandise out of the U.S. for the purpose of being entered into the commerce of a foreign country.
 Self-Propelled Vehicle.
 "Self-propelled" vehicle includes any automobile, truck, tractor, bus, motorcycle, motor home, self-propelled agricultural machinery, self-propelled construction equipment, self-propelled special use equipment, and any other self-propelled vehicle used or designed for running on land but not rail.
-Ultimate Purchaser.
-"Ultimate Purchaser" means the first person, other than a dealer purchasing in his capacity as a dealer, who in good faith purchases a self-propelled vehicle for purposes other than resale.

 Used.
 "Used" refers to any self-propelled vehicle the equitable or legal title to which has been transferred by a manufacturer, distributor, or dealer to an ultimate purchaser.